hdShang/arxiv-daily/docs/cs-CV/2025-10-27/papers/251023494v1-yesnt-are-diffusion-relighting-models-ready-for-capture-stage-compos.md

 ---
 layout: default
-title: Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing?
-A Hybrid Alternative to Bridge the Gap
+title: "Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing?
+A Hybrid Alternative to Bridge the Gap"
 ---

 # Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing?
 A Hybrid Alternative to Bridge the Gap